biocore/American-Gut/md/beyond_bacteria_top_pathways.md

 Glycolysis (also called the Embden-Meyerhof pathway), including the part involving three-carbon compounds, is the central pathway in heterotrophic metabolism (breakdown of organic carbon for energy).
 It is found in diverse organisms, from E. coli to yeast to humans.
-Glycolysis (literally “breakdown of glucose”) is the conversion of one molecule of glucose into two molecules for pyruvate (a three-carbon compound), with two molecules each of NADH and ATP generated as by-products.
+Glycolysis (literally "breakdown of glucose") is the conversion of one molecule of glucose into two molecules for pyruvate (a three-carbon compound), with two molecules each of NADH and ATP generated as by-products.
 Gluconeogenesis is essentially the reverse of glycolysis, converting two three-carbon compounds like pyruvate back into